Financial-Times/n-content-body/README.md

 ### v9 to v10

-v10 moves the responsibility of setting the width of embedded YouTube videos to the consumer, in relation to the 'n-content-video--youtube' class.
+v10 removes the width of embedded YouTube videos, in relation to the 'n-content-video--youtube' class.
+This is a design decision to make embedded YouTube videos consistently full-width.
+If you would like to replicate the old behaviour, you will have to set the width in the consumer repo.

-Below is an example of how to set the width in the consumer repo:
+Below is an example of how to replicate the old behaviour:
 ```
 .n-content-video--youtube {
 	width: 560px;